 - A sub-set of the quality of public administration indicators can be used to assess issues of competitiveness and regulation.
 There is an expectation that as part of a quality service, public servants will help ensure a legal and regulatory framework that encourages competition.
 And that they will scrutinise regulation intensity to ensure it does not become too great a burden on enterprises. - Ireland's ranking on this competitiveness and regulation indicator is above the European average.
-In 2017, Ireland ranked third behind the Netherlands and Denmark. - Developing a public administration that encourages competition and where regulation is not too great a burden on enterprises is an important goal.
+In 2018, Ireland ranked sixth, down from third in 2017. - Developing a public administration that encourages competition and where regulation is not too great a burden on enterprises is an important goal.
 But events in the banking sphere at the time of the financial crisis indicate the need for strong regulation.
 It must be remembered that this ranking is based on executive opinion surveys, where there would generally be an interest in less regulation.